 - Hazardous Materials Minimizations, Hazardous Waste Reutilization and Disposal Guide

 - REC Newsletter environmental news for DoD facilities in EPA Regions 1-3 & 5

 Department of Defense Regional Environmental Coordinator Concept

-The various Military Services established and located regional offices and DoD RECs based on the standard federal EPA regions for which the DoD Instruction assigned them executive agent responsibility (see areas of responsibility below).
+The various Military Services established and located regional offices and DoD RECs based on the standard federal EPA regions for which the DoD Instruction assigned them executive agent responsibility.
+(Areas of Responsibility)

 The role of the DoD REC, as detailed in the DoDI, is to take the lead on issues that affect more than one Service, and to manage these issues through the Service Component RECs.
 The Service Component RECs have the task of managing coordination within their respective Services and delivering a Service position to the DoD REC.
 If consensus cannot be reached, then the DoD REC must elevate the issue to the Executive Agent for resolution.

 The majority of DoD REC efforts focus on various regulatory matters of interest to or in support of military installation environmental efforts.
 This includes issues in support of (applicable) senior Military Services leadership, various active and reserve major commands, and the federal/state guard activities in the continental US and its territories.
 The DoD RECs do not infringe upon the chain of command, but ensure awareness of DoD REC initiatives in support of senior leadership, the major commands, and their installations.
 Similarly, the DoD RECs do not infringe upon the relationship of the National Guard Readiness Centers (National Guard Bureau) and the state adjutants general.

 DoD REC Office Mission